Order of the Crown of India: History

 The Order of the Crown of India was established by Queen Victoria in 1878 as a companion order to the Order of Victoria and Albert.
 The order was intended to recognize women associated with India regardless of their social statuses.
 In practice, the Order of the Crown of India was mostly conferred on royalty, wives of peers, wives of members of India's ruling classes and wives of civil servants stationed in India.
-It is one of the honours reserved for women only, such as the Royal Red Cross, Order of Victoria and Albert and the Royal Family Order.
+It is one of the honours reserved for women only, such as the Royal Red Cross, Order of Victoria and Albert and the Royal Family Orders.

 Queen Elizabeth II, then Princess Elizabeth, and her sister, Princess Margaret, were appointed to the Order by their father, King George VI, in June 1947, before the British Raj was dissolved three months later, making them among the last women to be presented with the Order.
 By the late 20th century there were only four living recipients – Queen Elizabeth II, Queen Elizabeth the Queen Mother, Princess Margaret, and Princess Alice, Duchess of Gloucester, who was the last ordinary member at the time of her death in 2004.

-With the death of the last surviving holder, Queen Elizabeth II, the last active imperial Indian order became dormant in 2022.
+With the death of the last surviving holder, Queen Elizabeth II, the last active imperial Indian order became extinct in 2022.